truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 Accept the default value 8Gb allocated memory or enter a new limit in bytes.
 Enter a plain integer followed by the measurement suffix, for example 129M or 123MiB.

+## Increasing inotify Watchers

+Syncthing uses [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html) to monitor filesystem events, with one inotify watcher per monitored directory.
+Linux defaults to a maximum of 8192 inotify watchers.
+Using the Syncthing Enterprise app to sync directories with greater than 8191 subdirectories (possibly lower if other services are also utilizing inotify) produces errors that prevent automatic monitoring of filesystem changes.

+Increase inotify values to allow Syncthing to monitor all sync directories.
+Add a sysctl variable to ensure changes persist through reboot.

+Go to **System Settings > Advanced** and locate the [**Sysctl** widget](https://www.truenas.com/docs/scale/scaletutorials/systemsettings/advanced/#managing-sysctl-variables).

+{{< trueimage src="/images/SCALE/SystemSettings/AdvancedSysctlWidget.png" alt="Sysctl Widget" id="Sysctl Widget" >}}

+Click **Add** to open the **Add Sysctl** screen.

+{{< trueimage src="/images/SCALE/SystemSettings/AddSysctlConfigScreen.png" alt="Add Sysctl Screen" id="Add Sysctl Screen" >}}

+Enter **fs.inotify.max_user_watches** in **Variable**.

+Enter a **Value** larger than the number of directories monitored by Syncthing.
+There is a small memory impact for each inotify watcher of 1080 bytes, so it is best to start with a lower number, we suggest 204800, and increase if needed.

+Enter a **Description** for the variable, such as *Increase inotify limit*.

+Select **Enabled** and click **Save**.

 ## Securing the Syncthing Web UI

 After installing and starting the Syncthing application, launch the Syncthing webUI.